Overview

 #define RLBOX_SINGLE_THREADED_INVOCATIONS

-// All calls into the sandbox are resolved statically.
+// It specifies that all calls into the sandbox are resolved statically.

 #define RLBOX_USE_STATIC_CALLS() rlbox_noop_sandbox_lookup_symbol